 Socioeconomic Development

-Poverty remains pervasive and structural in the CAR.
-GDP per capita (PPP, constant 2017 international $) was $838 in 2021, slightly lower than $848 and $862 in 2020 and 2019, respectively.
-Despite some recovery from the 2013 crisis, is stagnant level remains below the $1,209 (PPP, constant 2017 international $) reached in 2012 before the breakdown of political order that left the economy in ruins.
+However, poverty remains pervasive, widespread and structural in the CAR.
+Despite some recovery from the 2013 crisis, GDP remains below the level reached in 2012 prior to the breakdown of political order that left the economy in ruins.

 Socioeconomic barriers